Sexuality in ancient Rome: Sexual conquest and imperialism

-In 55 BC, Pompeius Magnus ("Pompey the Great") opened his theater complex dedicated to Venus Victrix, "Venus the Conqueror," which continued into late antiquity as a venue for performing arts, literature, landscape design, visual art, and architecture.
+In 55 BC, Pompeius Magnus ("Pompey the Great") opened his theater complex dedicated to Venus Victrix, "Venus the Conqueror".
 The Theater of Pompey was in many ways the permanent monument of his military triumph six years earlier.
 Among the displays were portrait galleries of female writers and of courtesans; a series of images illustrated freakish births that had served as war omens.
 In general, intellectuality and culture are represented as feminine and Hellenized, while war and politics are Roman and masculine.
 Statues personified fourteen conquered nationes ("nations, peoples") as women in ethnic or "barbarian" dress.

 Other monuments throughout the Empire, including the Sebasteion at Aphrodisias and the altar of the Sanctuary of the Three Gauls at Lugdunum (modern Lyon, France), as well as various coins, embody conquered territories and peoples as women: Roman military power defeats a "feminized" nation.
 Although the figures from Pompey's theater have not survived, relief panels from Aphrodisias include scenes such as a heroically nude Claudius forcing the submission of Britannia, whose right breast is bare, and Nero dragging away a dead Armenia, a composition that recalls the defeat of the Amazon Penthesilea by Achilles.
 A particularly well-documented series of coins depicts Iudaea Capta, a female personification of the Jewish nation as captive, issued after the destruction of the Temple of Jerusalem in 70 AD.

 Sexual conquest is a metaphor widely used by the Romans for imperialism, but not always straightforwardly for Roman domination.
 Horace famously described the Romans as taken captive by captive Greece: the image of Roman culture colonized from within by a civilization they had defeated but perceived as intellectually and aesthetically superior might be expressed by myths in which a man raped, abducted, or enslaved a woman but fell in love with her, as embodied for instance by Achilles and Briseis.